minprog/programming-v/30 Problem Sets/005 Problem Set 4/10 Problem Set 4.md

 Think of writing pseudocode like you would explain it to another person – it doesn’t generally have to conform to any particular syntax as long as what’s happening is clear to the grader.

-Pseudocode is a compact and informal high-level description of a [computer programming] **TEST** [algorithm] that uses the structural conventions of a [programming language], but is intended for human reading rather than machine reading.
+Pseudocode is a compact and informal high-level description of an [algorithm] for [computer programming] that uses the structural conventions of a [programming language], but is intended for human reading rather than machine reading.
 Pseudocode typically omits details that are not essential for human understanding of the algorithm, such as [variable declarations], system- specific code and [subroutines].
 The purpose of using pseudocode is that it is easier for humans to